aakashbisht0704/Tic-Tac-Toe-using-HTML-CSS-and-JavaScript/README.md

-#Tic-Tac-Toe
+# Tic-Tac-Toe
-Created the classic game of Tic-Tac-Toe in order to learn HTML, CSS, JavaScript
+<br>Created the classic game of Tic-Tac-Toe in order to learn HTML, CSS, JavaScript
 <br>
 Features:
 <br>1.
 Multiplayer(Offline)